vadimtsushko/objectory/doc/quick_tour.md

 #####Data querying

 To query data objectory have methods `find` (returning result as `Future` of list of `PersistenObject`'s) and `finOne` (returning `Future` of `PeristentObject`)
-For example that script prints some information for all Articles in db:
+For example that script prints some information for all Articles in database:

     initDomainModel().then((_) {
       return objectory[Article].find();